Pack Your Carry-on Right: 21 things you shouldn’t forget

 Make sure you get some good all-natural ones to feel clean without weird residual products on your face.

-glasses
+9. glasses

-But when it comes to your eyes, it is probably best that you wear your glasses and save your eyes from the pain of drying out.
+We previously talked about how airplanes dehydrate you and that you should drink a ton of water.
+When it comes to your eyes, it is probably best that you wear your glasses and save your eyes from the pain of drying out.

-Whether that means you bring a contact container with some solution in them or you just wear glasses from the get, either will be a better option than wearing contacts on the plane, especially if you plan to sleep at all.
+Whether that means you bring a contact container with some solution in it or you just wear glasses from the get, either will be a better option than wearing contacts on the plane, especially if you plan to sleep at all.

 Also depending on where else you’re going, a nice wallet with RFID protection is a good option.
 Technology is amazing until it is used against us.